 I understand.
 It isn’t easy to lose someone you care for.
 You’ve already lost a great deal in your life.

-Mass Effect 3 doesn’t come anywhere close to accounting for all of these variations in Thane’s story arc or his relationship with Shepard’s relationship.
+Mass Effect 3 doesn’t come anywhere close to accounting for all of these variations.
+Not those involving Thane’s story arc or his relationship with Shepard.
 A loyal friendship is, by far, handled the best and even that variant has its issues.
-Not every instance requires unique content, but many do.
-At least to maintain continuity and immersion across games.
-This helps explain why players went into ME3 with drastically different experiences and expectations.
-And why some were pleased and others were greatly disappointed.
+Not every instance above requires unique content, but many do.
+At least if the goal is to maintain continuity and immersion across games.
+The amount of variation explains why players went into ME3 with drastically different experiences and expectations — and, subsequently, why some were pleased and others were greatly disappointed.

-Due to modding limitations, ThaneMOD v1.0 and v2.0 addressed these problems only in the context of trying to reinstate the romance.
-ThaneMOD v3.0 will attempt to fix this on a much larger and broader scale, altering every player interaction with Thane.
-From his first Huerta email, to his conversation in Huerta before the coup, to his death scene, to the large amount of new content ThaneMOD will add to the game in the case of Thane’s survival.
+Due to modding limitations, ThaneMOD v1.0 and v2.0 addressed these issues only in the context of trying to reinstate the romance.
+ThaneMOD v3.0 will attempt to remedy this on a much larger and broader scale, altering every player interaction with Thane.
+From his first Huerta email, to his conversation in Huerta before the coup, to his death scene, to the large amount of new content (some versions of) ThaneMOD will add to the game in the case of Thane’s survival.

-For example, culminated and unculminated romances will have slightly different emails and opening conversations at Huerta with Thane since the relationship was left in a different state.
+For example, in TMv3.0, culminated and unculminated romances will have slightly different emails and opening conversations with Thane in Huerta.
+This will compensate for the different conclusions to the romance.
 An unloyal, hostile Thane will no longer invite Shepard to Huerta.
-Why would he?
-They parted on extremely bad terms.
-Ditto to a Thane who was dumped for another love interest.
+Ditto for a Thane who was dumped for another love interest.
 Thane will still be around to speak to Shepard under these circumstances, but he won’t encourage it.
-This provides continuity from ME2 and stays true to both Thane’s decisions and the player’s decisions.
+Each of these examples helps provide better continuity from ME2 by staying true to both Thane’s decisions and the player’s decisions.